Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 #### 2. The Activation Sequence

 This is the core tactical phase, characterized by alternating, singular actions.
 The player possessing Initiative acts first.
-In the first round, this is the coin-toss winner; in all subsequent rounds, it is the player who passed first to successfully end the previous round.
+In the first round, this is the coin-toss winner.
+During the Activation Sequence, Initiative operates dynamically via a 'Tug of War' mechanic: the moment a player successfully destroys an enemy unit, they immediately seize the Initiative token for the following round.
+This token changes hands immediately whenever a unit is destroyed.

 On your turn, you must perform exactly ONE of the following actions, after which the turn immediately passes clockwise: